vektor-inc/lightning/readme.txt

 == Changelog ==

+v2.2.0

+* [ Design bug fix ] Modification of link failure of the slide show in the mobile mode.
+* [ Specification change ][ BreadCrumb ] Breadcrumbs easier output to another location.
+* [ bug fix ][ home slide ] Empty tag has been output when there is no image #73

 v2.1.0
 * [ Specification change ] [ Slide ] In mobile mode, change to hide the edges of the image.